Chapter 2: As care needs increase

 I feel like I am walking on eggshells all the time, and I am careful with what I say.

-Acknowledging that your care recipient is angry and needs a safe place to vent is a good first step.
-This of course is easier said than done, and it doesn’t mean that you can’t share your own feelings.
-Anger is normal and expected, and better addressed than avoided.
-You could explain that you feel angry as well, but that you recognize you are both really angry at the situation, not at each other.
-You could also let the person know that you are with them, not against them, ready to refocus the anger and face this challenge together.
+Acknowledging that the person you are caring for is angry and needs a safe place to vent is a good first step.
+This doesn’t mean that you can’t share your own feelings.
+Anger is normal and expected, and it’s better to talk about it than to avoid it.
+You might explain that you feel angry as well, but that you recognize you are both really angry at the situation, not at each other.
+You could let the person know that you are with them, not against them.
+You could also tell them you are ready to refocus the anger and face this challenge together.

-Talk to the healthcare team or your own doctor.
-It is important that they are aware of angry behaviour and the difficulties you are encountering.
-Ask for advice and assistance in referring you and/or your care recipient to the emotional support services that might be needed, such as volunteer visitors, social work, spiritual care, a support group, or counselling.
-It is important to find someone to talk to and a safe place to share your thoughts and feelings.
+It is important that healthcare providers are aware of angry behaviour and the difficulties you are encountering.
+Ask for advice and assistance.
+This might include a referral to emotional support services such as volunteer visitors, social work, spiritual care, a support group, or counselling.
+It is important to find someone to talk to and a safe place to share thoughts and feelings.

-Make it a priority to take care of yourself.
+Make taking care of yourself a priority.
 Give yourself permission to take more breaks and share the caregiving load.
-Consider exploring eligibility and availability of homecare services to assist in caregiving and provide a respite for yourself.
+Consider exploring whether homecare services are available to assist in caregiving and provide a respite for yourself.

-Create visual images to symbolize the lack of permanence of the hurtful words.
-You might try imagining the words going over your head and not getting lodged in your heart.
+Create visual images to symbolize the hurtful words.
+You might try imagining the words going over your head and not getting stuck in your heart.
 Or you could picture the words floating away on a cloud or rolling away on a conveyor belt.

 What may help

-It may be helpful to connect with others travelling a similar road.
+It may be helpful to connect with others experiencing

-If the anger persists and you feel threatened or harmed in any way, seek help.
-This might mean getting in touch with your healthcare team, a local crisis line, or police.
+If the person’s anger persists and you feel threatened or harmed in any way, seek help immediately.
+This might mean getting in touch with your healthcare provider, a local crisis line, or police.

 Helpful resources